 – that the Law’s requirements for perfect love in thought, word and deed are eternal and unchanging, as God is eternal and unchanging;

-– that the law of the Old Testament consisted of three types of laws: the general moral law that applies to all people at all times (the natural law), the ceremonial law which regulated the Jewish sacrificial ceremonies and religious services in anticipation of the Messiah, and the civil law that regulated the Jewish people’s social life;
+– that the law of the Old Testament consisted of three types of laws: the general Moral Law that applies to all people at all times (the natural law), the Ceremonial Law which regulated the Jewish sacrificial ceremonies and religious services in anticipation of the Messiah, and the Civil Law that regulated the Jewish people’s societal life;

 – that the Ceremonial law has been fulfilled in Christ and therefore is repealed in the New Covenant era;